cdp menu

 5. Go to “Configuration” tab and set the “Refresh interval” as required.

-6. You can check the log for the segment from the “Logs” tab and also the log for each destination by going to “Event Sync” tab → “Logs” for the destination that you want.
+6. You can check the log for the audience from the “Logs” tab and also the log for each destination by going to “Event Sync” tab → “Logs” for the destination that you want.

 Go to Facebook Ads and Google Analytics for detailed documentation on how to sync audience as an event.